-Those finishing the sprint event between 1st and 8th position will score points towards their championship tally.
+Those finishing the Sprint event between first and eighth position will score points towards their championship tally.
 This is more points than they were in 2021, when points were only awarded for the top three places, so we can expect more competitive races.

-What happened in the first F1 Sprint races?
+What’s happened in F1 Sprint Races so far?